AdityaNG/MyuGPT/README.md

 MyuZero Paper: https://arxiv.org/abs/1911.08265

 MyuZero uses AI guided Monte Carlo tree search to make good decisions and hence play games like Atari, Go, Chess, Shogi at a super-human level.
-Tesla Has Shown that it has recently applied a similar approach of AI Guided Tree Search for Path Planning.
+Tesla has shown that it has recently applied a similar approach of AI Guided Tree Search for Path Planning.
 The difference being, at the moment Tesla likely uses their hard-coded simulator for training (along with their large dataset of user data).
-ChatGPT is a generative AI model which takes the a programming problem statement as input along with the current code and its output and produces new code to process as output
+LLMs can takes the a programming problem statement as input along with the current code and its output and produces new code to process as output

-There is potential to build a super human coding agent using ChatGPT and MyuZero
+There is potential to build a super human coding agent using LLMs and MyuZero

 # Inspiration